tomaszbk/bookshop_page/README.md

 Main challenges overcomed:

-Implementing users with user carts
+Implementing users with user carts,
-Product filtering
+Product filtering,
-Liking products and avoiding a user to like more than 1 time a same product Adding books with selenium scraping
+Liking products and avoiding a user to like more than 1 time a same product, Adding books with selenium scraping